Surveyor

 Benefits

-• Job Stability: There is a consistent demand for surveyors, especially in industries like construction, real estate, and infrastructure development.
+• Job Stability: There is a consistent demand for surveyoRs especially in industries like construction, real estate, and infrastructure development.
 This can lead to good job stability.

 • Diverse Specializations: Surveying offers a wide range of specializations, such as land surveying, construction surveying, geodetic surveying, and more.